zqx1392/hello-world/README.md

-make template for distance/area for sindy_stats_compare document

-add second confirmation to sea production sheet

-for release schedule document, add new section that describe every newly added settings, tool, folder, etc.

-copy all file to template

 new webpage
 - find musician group or want to learn music group
 - add more content, fix content, copy good point from other (because we have none, we can start new!)